diemoschwarz/diff-for-max/README.md

 # diff-for-max
-Attempts to improve the usabaility of version control for [Cycling74](https://cycling74.com/) Max patch files by filtering the diff output to leave only the semantically meaningful parts.
+Attempts to improve the usability of version control for [Cycling74](https://cycling74.com/) Max patch files by filtering the diff output to leave only the semantically meaningful parts.

 ## Description